 Lower Salamonie River Watershed

-Information about the progress of the WMP will be provided to citizens through news releases, newsletters, SWCD and partnership agency websites, public meetings and field days.
+Information about the project will be provided to the community through news releases, newsletters, SWCD and partnership agency websites, public meetings and field days.

 For more information about the grant you can contact the Watershed Coordinator or the SWCD Office at 260-356-6816 ext.
 3.